 You can get your employees working together, on the same team, for a common cause with employee advocacy.
 As you’ll read further along this guide, there are also many ways in which your can bring together very different teams – like your marketing, HR, management and technical teams – while implementing an employee advocacy program.
 Employee advocacy is also a cool way of keeping your employees engaged, and employees who are better connected with their companies are more likely to stay with them.

-According to a Dale Carnegie infographic,
+According to this Employee Engagement infographic,

 a.
 71% of all employees are not fully engaged

 b.
 11 billion dollars are lost yearly on account of employee turnover

 c.
 Companies with engaged employees outperform those without by 202%

 5) Some lesser known uses of employee advocacy

 Exploring technology at your disposal can lead to many interesting finds.
 Why use something only for the purpose it was intended?
 Whatever bakes the cake, right?

 Of late we’ve noticed people on social media using employee advocacy tools to orchestrate similar activities across classrooms.
 Teachers are curating educational content and sharing them with students via employee advocacy tools.
 In fact, many large organizations – universities, libraries, IT companies, fashion houses, media companies and others can use employee advocacy for external and more inventively, internal information sharing applications.